ivydawn/ecommerce-website/user-testing-report.md

 ### {Tara Boland}

-- {He clicked on the link as expected…}
+- {She clicked on the links that I wanted her to as expected.. didn't have problems finding the buttons, however some pages did not work when clicked on}
-- {He had troubles completing a specific task…}
+- {She had troubles completing the shopping cart because the page is not linking/working for some reason}
-- {He asked these questions…}
-- {Fill in any observations that were important/relevant…}

 ### {Logan Brandwood}

-- {She clicked on the link as expected…}
+- {She clicked on the links as expected everything worked except for the shopping cart}
-- {He had troubles completing a specific task…}
-- {She asked these questions…}
-- {Fill in any observations that were important/relevant…}
+- {Pretty much the same thing as the other two participants}

 ---